Presents Kids can Make: Cookies & Ornaments

 Then wrap in a cellophane bag.
 Add a ribbon and your homemade ornament!
 If you need Christmas Ornament ideas, look no further and click on the link!

 We love these as gifts, as they are made with care and love, they beat Christmas commercialism and get the kids creative and baking!
+The kids could also have a go at making some fabulous Christmas Bookmark Corners or DIY Angel Ornaments!
 What are your favourite presents that kids can make?

 Fancy a movie to go with your cookies this Christmas?